Air National Guard captain delivers baby in hospital parking lot

-U.S. Air National Guard Capt.
-April McClung, a nurse assigned to the 130th Medical Group’s chemical, biological, radiological, nuclear and high-yield explosives enhanced response force package (CERFP), poses for a photo outside the National Building Museum, Jan.
+U.S. Army Spc.
+Ethan Shumar, a combat engineer, front, U.S. Air National Guard Capt.
+April McClung, a nurse, and U.S. Army Pfc.
+Jalen Taylor, a unit supply specialist, all assigned to the West Virginia National Guard, patrol near the Judiciary Square Metro station, Jan.
 9, 2026.
-McClung is serving with Joint Task Force–District of Columbia in support of the D.C.
-Safe and Beautiful mission, which provides public safety support and coordination alongside local and federal partners throughout the nation’s capital.
+About 2,500 National Guard members support the D.C.
+Safe and Beautiful mission, assisting the Metropolitan Police Department in maintaining public safety for residents, commuters and visitors throughout the District.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Melissa Sterling)

 |Date Taken: